llouisiane/ImageProcessing/README.md

-## step-by-step instructions for setting up OpenCV for imageprocessing:
+## step-by-step instructions for setting up OpenCV for imageprocessing
 - download and install [Codeblocks](http://www.codeblocks.org) with mingw (includes gcc compiler)
 - download and unpack [OpenCV](https://sourceforge.net/projects/opencvlibrary/files/) (tested 3.0)
 - create symlink "opencv" to your OpenCV installation (super folder of "build", "sources" etc), e.g. under Windows using admin privileged command line and calling `mklink /J C:\[...\where your Codeblocks project is]\opencv C:\[...\where your OpenCV is]\opencv`